Hope Marcou ’26 | Community and Public Health major

 What’s your favorite thing about Saint Anselm?

-I have the ability to play golf on the Women’s Golf team!
-I also love the simulation rooms in Grappone Hall so that students get hands-on practice.
+I played golf on the Women’s Golf team!
+I also loved the simulation rooms in Grappone Hall so that students get hands-on practice.

 Yes, I researched the adverse health effects associated with GLP-1 receptor agonist use and how frequently they occur in real-world populations.
 I looked at if increased prescribing has increased hospitalization rates or healthcare utilization in relation to medication side effects.
 Studying GLP-1 and post-use can help identity population level safety trends which can then inform clinical guidelines, improve risk communication, help support prescribing practices, and contribute to evidence-based policy decisions!